Managing your studies at UC

 If your request for a CoE extension relates to poor progression in your current course, the University may only approve this extension on the basis of an Intervention Strategy being implemented.
 In short, an Intervention Strategy is intended to assist you meeting your course progress requirements by participating actively and positively in support services offered by the University.

-You may apply to extend your student visa within four months of your current visa expiring.
+UC encourages students to start the process of extending your Student visa within four months of your current visa expiring.
 It is important to always be aware of the expiry date of your visa, and that you must apply for a new visa before your current visa expires.

-UC encourages all students to apply for a new visa onshore, i.e. in Australia.
+All students are encouraged to apply for a new Student visa onshore, i.e. in Australia.
 Applying offshore may result in delays and prevent you from returning to Australia in time to recommence your studies.

 An intermission, also known as a 'leave of absence' is when you take an approved break from your study for a designated period of time.